CHN-ShowMaker/Biomechanics-ToolBox/README.md

 The `Sample03/` folder in this repository contains three sample C3D files that you can use to test the toolbox workflow.

 For multi‑force plate tests, we recommend using gait data containing two force plates (can be generated or obtained from public datasets).

+Additionally, an example cumulative Excel file gait_cumulative_example.xlsx is provided in the root directory.
+You can directly use it with stat_analysis.py to explore the statistical analysis features.

 ### Quick Start
 1. **Prepare data**: place your C3D files in a folder, e.g., `data/`.